 The pain from a damaged or decaying tooth can be excruciating if not treated quickly and effectively.
 It can also lead to more severe health issues.
 Finding a local dentist was a simple task through the beginning of 2020.
-Many people already have regular dentists and a simple phone call usually lead to an appointment.
+Many people already have regular dentists and a simple phone call usually leads to an appointment.
 The COVID-19 virus changed things for most people, however, including those in need of emergency dentals services.

 The Health Policy Institute of the American Dental Association (ADA) shows 78.7 percent of surveyed dentists show they are open as of October 2020, albeit with a significantly lower patient volume.
 This is an improvement from May of 2020, when 60.3 percent of dental services were only open for emergency services.
 This is good news for patients needing dental work from basic to emergency, but how safe is it to visit a dentist during an ongoing pandemic?

 The CDC provides guidance for dental settings during COVID-19.
 This is helpful, but how easy is it to find out if dental service providers are following the guidelines?
-Read on to find the best dentist in your area, information about emergency dentals services and safe dental practices during COVID-19.
+Read on to find the best dentist in your area, information about emergency dental services and safe dental practices during COVID-19.

 Most Common Dental Services

 Cleaning teeth properly takes more than brushing them at home twice a day.
-Dental cleaning procedures are performed annually as part of regular checkups, and reach behind, around and in between teeth in ways brushing at home cannot.
+Dental cleaning procedures are performed annually as part of regular checkups, and reach behind, around, and in between teeth in ways brushing at home cannot.
 The average out-of-pocket price of dental cleaning was between $90 and $120 pre-COVID.
 Dentists are charging more per visit now, however, in order to offset the cost of purchasing additional safety gear.

 Teeth-whitening is another common dental procedure.
 Some would say it is not a necessary treatment during a global pandemic.
-Still, may people want their teeth to look as good as possible and the whitening process certainly helps in that regard.
-There are toothpastes with whitening formulas for a fraction of the cost of a professional whitening service.
+Still, many people want their teeth to look as good as possible and the whitening process certainly helps in that regard.
+There are toothpaste with whitening formulas for a fraction of the cost of a professional whitening service.
 There are also more expensive over-the-counter options, which are priced from approximately $25 to over $100.
 The average cost of a teeth-whitening procedure at the dentist ranges from $650 to over $1,000.
 This cost varies based on products used and proprietary dental fee structures.

 Extracting a tooth is the next step after a root canal cannot fix a problem.
 Teeth are extracted because of severe damage or infection unable to be corrected by any other means.
-They are also extracted for some orthodontic procedures to correct crooked smiles, install braces or secure jawlines.
+They are also extracted for some orthodontic procedures to correct crooked smiles, install braces, or secure jawlines.
 As with root canals, the cost to extract a tooth varies on tooth location and ease of access.
-Charges can range from $75 to $200 per tooth, unless the tooth being treated is impacted.
+Charges can range from $75 to $200 per tooth unless the tooth being treated is impacted.
 Impacted tooth removal can cost as much as $800 to $4,000 per tooth.

 Braces and Dentures